 The future outlook is not positive, at least in the short term.
-Claim costs are increasing more rapidly now than they were previously.
-Further, the lower interest rate environment would require higher premium rates, even if losses were not increasing.
+Claim costs are increasing more rapidly now than they were historically.
+Further, full adjustment to the lower interest rate and tightened capacity environment would drive higher premium rates, even if losses were not increasing.
 The combined effect is that there are likely to be more poor financial results and additional rate increases.